 Jack’s software industry involvement began in 1987 at Lotus Development Corporation, where he served as the corporate VP of Finance before assuming finance and business development responsibilities for a newly formed Communication Products Division.
 Previously, Jack served as Senior VP and CFO of Courier Corporation, a publicly held printer and specialty publisher of trade, educational and religious books.
 Jack has completed or managed a large number of other acquisition, divestiture, and licensing transactions during his career that began as a CPA and audit manager at Arthur Andersen after graduating from the University of Notre Dame.

-Kevin is passionate about building teams that create breakthrough programs that powerfully improve learning.
-He has led four educational organizations to strong growth and actively supports K-12 causes.
-As CEO of Triumph Learning, he led its team’s growth from 45 to over 400 employees.
-Kevin also led Films Media Group, Newbridge Educational Publishing, and the Channel One network and advised The Walt Disney Company on its global education strategy.
-He has spoken on technology and learning at SIIA, BMO Back to School, EdNET and ASU Education Innovation Summit conferences.
-Kevin is a graduate of Harvard College and Columbia Business School.
-Kevin is a co-finalist for the national Ernst & Young 2013 Entrepreneur Of The Year Award.
+Kevin is passionate about building teams that create breakthrough technologies that powerfully improve learning.
+He has led four educational organizations to strong growth and he actively supports K-12 causes.
+Under his leadership, Think Through Learning has grown from 40 to 160 employees and has twice won the prestigious Software and Information Industry Association CODiE award as the Best Math Instructional Solution (2014 and 2012).
+As CEO of Triumph Learning, he led its growth from 45 to over 400 employees.
+Kevin also served as the CEO of Films Media Group and Newbridge Educational Publishing.
+He has advised both The Walt Disney Company on its global education strategy and Israeli companies on how to take their cutting edge software to global markets.
+He has spoken on technology and learning at SIIA, EdNET, APA, BMO Back To School, AGC and the ASU Education Innovation Summit conferences and served on the Executive Committee of the Association of Educational Publishers.
+Kevin is an honors graduate of Harvard College and Columbia Business School.
+In 2013 along with Executive Vice President Lou Piconi, the founder of Think Through Learning, he was named Ernst & Young Entrepreneur of The Year in Pennsylvania for Software Services.